dataspecer/ds-wdoi/comments-ideas/ideas.md

          1. A text based search on the known instances in wikidata.
          2. A user searches for an instance, e.g. Paris.
          3. The output would list matching instances.
-         4. The user would expand a single instance and look at the detail.
+         4. The user would click the line of the instance and detail would show up (as clicking the i in circle normally would).
-         5. The detail would show a list of "instance of" and "subclass of" classes.
+         5. The detail would show a list of "instance of" and "subclass of" classes + maybe constraints.
-         6. Then the user would select a class from the detail as the root.
+         6. Then the user would select a class from the detail as the root by clicking on it.
+         7. ?
+Or if the detail of the class contained parents/children the user could navigate it.
+         8. ?
+Again by clicking back button would lead him back.
          - *detail of the instances*:
            - name, label, image, description
-           - "instance of" and subclass of" classes with the same detail as in search by class
+           - "instance of" and subclass of" classes with the same detail as in search by class.
          - *comments*:
-           - This is based on the Stepans idea.
+           - This is based on the Stepan's idea.
            - The problem is that managing all instances locally is impossible, so the wikidata php api should be used instead.
            - [php query api in wikidata](https://www.wikidata.org/w/api.php?action=help&modules=query%2Bsearch)
            - [php get entities api in wikidata](https://www.wikidata.org/w/api.php?action=wbsearchentities&format=json&language=en&type=item&search=Veronika%20Scheuerova) (only example link)